GetSure

 It can also lead to respiratory problems like chronic bronchitis and emphysema.
 Inhaling the smoke can irritate the airways, leading to coughing, wheezing, and shortness of breath.

 Smoking cigars can have a significant impact on lifespan.
-Studies have shown that cigar smokers have a higher risk of early death than non-smokers.
+Studies have shown that cigar smokers risk early death more than non-smokers.
 This is due to the numerous health risks associated with cigar smoking and the fact that cigar smoke contains many of the same toxic and carcinogenic chemicals as cigarette smoke.

 How Life Insurance Companies Determine Rates